 The Homes First management team will oversee the consistent and fair implementation of this policy and will consult with colleagues (e.g. compliance, Health and Safety, Equality and Diversity) to ensure timely and accurate updates of the policy.
-Performance information will be provided on request to Residence's Voice, Tenants of Lewes District (TOLD) and the Eastbourne Homes Limited (EHL) Board.
+Performance information is provided to our involved tenant groups on a quarterly basis; Listening to Eastbourne Tenants (LET) and Tenants of Lewes District (TOLD).